| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 1. What is Sound Therapy?

 Sound therapy : It involves sound, vibration, music to sustain physical, emotional and mental health.
-In contrast with background noise, which may prove to be soothing.
 It utilizes consciously selected notes that help to guide the brain into a relaxed state.

 Sound healing has always been echoed throughout many cultures: